Rhine-Ho/Python-learning-note/SQL.md

 # SQL (sequel structured query language.)

-### It's a language for querying databases, storing data in it,updating it, inserting and deleting it in
+### It's a language for querying databases, storing data, updating data, and inserting and deleting it.

-nowadays,it's in indeed web apps and mobile apps,data science analytics and so much more. it's really good at storing lots and lots of data. cs50.ly/favorites
+Nowadays, it's in web and mobile apps, data science analytics, and much more. it's good at storing lots and lots of data.

 - Introduction
 - SQL